-Christopher Lloyd BSc (Hons) MBPsS MSc PGCert MBACP is the clinical director of Just Thinking.
+Dr. Christopher Lloyd BSc (Hons) MBPsS PGCert DProf MBACP is the clinical director of Just Thinking.

 He is an academic author in the area of psychotherapeutic theory and practice, having published a number of academic papers in international peer-reviewed journals.
-He is currently completing his professional doctoral training in Counselling Psychology.
+He holds a doctoral qualification in psychology.

 Our Ethos and Praxis

 We aim to offer a safe and affirming space where you can make sense of your difficulties, so as to help you get unstuck and importantly, to move forward towards positive change.
 Our work together is orientated to generating a greater understanding of your difficulties and to increase compassion for yourself.

 About Christopher Lloyd